Wrongful Death Representation

 How Damages Are Determined in a Wrongful Death Lawsuit

 A wrongful death case can be tricky to navigate because wrongful death laws can vary from state-to-state.
 The varying laws can be confusing.
 In some states, multiple people affected by the death of their loved one may file a wrongful death suit.
-In Connecticut, only the executor of the person’s estate may file a suit, and, if the deceased did not have a will specifying an executor, one can be court-appointed.
+In Connecticut, only the executor of the person's estate may file a suit, and, if the deceased did not have a will specifying an executor, one can be court-appointed.
 The executor would typically be the spouse, child, or parents of the deceased.
-Once liabilities have been established and a jury has made their decisions, the executor of the estate may be paid damages.
+Once liabilities have been established and the jury has made their decisions, the executor of the estate may be paid damages.

 These damages may include the following: